 In the GAWSER hydrologic model, each catchment is divided into impervious and pervious zones where the pervious zone can be further characterized by a maximum of four different soil types.
 Each soil type is then divided into two zones, which represent the proportionate contribution of that soil type to sub-surface and groundwater flows.
 Runoff from the sub-catchments is routed using a form of the area/time versus time method.
-A s previous indicated in Section 7.4.2, the West Branch of Fourteen Mile Creek catchments north of Dundas Street were sub-divided into several sub-catchments to reflect the revised existing conditions in the NOCSS study, as shown in Figures 7.4.2, 7.4.3, 7.4.4 and 7.4.5 for Phases 1A, 1B, 2 and Ultimate Conditions, respectively.
+A s previous indicated in Section 7.4.2, the West Branch of Fourteen Mile Creek catchments north of Dundas Street were sub-divided into several sub-catchments to reflect the revised existing conditions in the NOCSS study, as shown in Figure 7.4.1.
+This model was updated to represent the post-development catchment boundaries as shown in Figures 7.4.2, 7.4.3, 7.4.4 and 7.4.5 for Phases 1A, 1B, 2 and Ultimate Conditions, respectively.
 This was accomplished by changing GAWSER input parameters representing sub-catchment areas and hydrograph parameters.
 The GAWSER model schematics for the proposed conditions are illustrated in Figures 7.4.2-SCH, 7.4.3-SCH, 7.4.4-SCH and 7.4.5-SCH for Phases 1A, 1B, 2 and Ultimate Conditions, respectively.
 The catchment parameters for the proposed conditions are included in Appendix 7.2.